chriswayg/tor-server/README.md

     CONTACT_EMAIL: email@example.org
 ```

-##### start the Tor server
+##### Start the Tor server
-This will start a new instance of the Tor relay server, show the current fingerprint and display the logs:
+Start a new instance of the Tor relay server, show the current fingerprint and display the logs:
 ```
 docker-compose up -d
 docker exec tor_relay_1 cat /var/lib/tor/fingerprint